sylvainbx/rust-book-fr/FRENCH/src/ch20-01-single-threaded.md

 <!--
 Next, we use `format!` to add the file’s contents as the body of the success response.
+To ensure a valid HTTP response, we add the `Content-Length` header which is set to the size of our response body, in this case the size of `hello.html`.
 -->

 Ensuite, nous avons utilisé `format!` pour ajouter le contenu du fichier comme étant le corps de la réponse avec succès.
+Pour garantir que ce soit une réponse HTTP valide, nous avons ajouté l'entête `Content-Length` qui définit la taille du corps de notre réponse, qui dans ce cas est la taille de `hello.html`.

 <!--
 Run this code with `cargo run` and load *127.0.0.1:7878* in your browser; you